 - A. No building/structures shall be constructed more than three stories above grade level. - B. No building/structures shall be constructed within 30 feet of a public right-of-way, except that a building may be constructed in line with existing adjacent buildings within the same lot. - C. No buildings/structures shall be constructed within 15 feet of side or back lot boundaries. - D. One parking space for each 500 square feet of floor space of commercial, home business or home business/retail.
 No parking space or access driveway shall be located within 10 feet of any side or back lot boundaries, and no parking space shall be located within 10 feet of a public right-of-way.
-Driveways may cross side or back lot boundaries and/or lie within 10 feet of a side or back boundary line with Planning Board Approval. - E. Multi-unit dwellings of three or more, up to 40 units, shall be permitted in the CR, CR-1, and CM Commercial Districts by special exception only, provided that the ratio of area of unimproved land to the total combined area of living area, including all habitable floor area, driveways and roadway stated in Article X, is maintained.
-Multi-unit dwellings greater than 40 units are not permitted in any commercial district.
-No multi-unit dwellings are permitted in the CH District.
-[Amended 3-12-1997;3-13-2007] - F. Drive-through facilities may be permitted as accessory uses but only by special exception.
+Driveways may cross side or back lot boundaries and/or lie within 10 feet of a side or back boundary line with Planning Board Approval. - E. Drive-through facilities may be permitted as accessory uses but only by special exception.
 In addition to the requirements of 133-62, no drive-through facility shall be permitted within 100 feet of a residential lot.
-[Added 3-12-1997]
+[Added 3-12-1997] - F. Commercial retail buildings, defined as any building for commercial retail use, with a building footprint greater than 35,000 square feet shall be prohibited from all zoning districts except for the CH Heavy Commercial District.
+[Amended 3-10-2015]